likid0/red-hat-ceph-storage-building-an-object-storage-active-active-multisite-solution/documentation/replication_lab.md

 }
 ```

-Lets check that our summit19 is present in oue master zone dc1:
+Lets check that our summit19 is present in our master zone dc1:

 ```
 [root@bastion red-hat-ceph-storage-building-an-object-storage-active-active-multisite-solution]# radosgw-admin --cluster dc1 user list